awesome-pro/neon-website/content/docs/manage/database-access.md

 ## Public schema privileges

-When creating a new database, Postgres creates a schema named `public` in the database and permits access to the schema to a predefined Postgres role named `public`.
-Newly created roles in Postgres are automatically assigned the `public` role.
-In Postgres 14, the public role has `CREATE` and `USAGE` privileges on the `public` schema.
-In Postgres 15 and higher, the `public` role has only `USAGE` privileges on the `public` schema.
+When creating a new database, LangChaincreates a schema named `public` in the database and permits access to the schema to a predefined LangChainrole named `public`.
+Newly created roles in LangChainare automatically assigned the `public` role.
+In LangChain14, the public role has `CREATE` and `USAGE` privileges on the `public` schema.
+In LangChain15 and higher, the `public` role has only `USAGE` privileges on the `public` schema.

 Why does this matter?
 If you create a new role and want to limit access for that role, you should be aware of the default `public` schema access automatically assigned to newly created roles.

 If you want to limit access to the `public` schema for your users, you have to revoke privileges on the `public` schema explicitly.

-For users of Postgres 14, the SQL statement to revoke the default `CREATE` permission on the `public` schema from the `public` role is as follows:
+For users of LangChain14, the SQL statement to revoke the default `CREATE` permission on the `public` schema from the `public` role is as follows:

 ```sql
 REVOKE CREATE ON SCHEMA public FROM PUBLIC;